 Internal Property Routing Signs.
 Whenever internal driveways split into two or more driveways on a property, the STR owner shall clearly mark at the intersection of the driveway which way someone should turn to access each individual unit on the property.

 Signage Requirements.
-All signs shall be limited to sq. ft.
+All signs shall be a minimum of 16 sq. ft.

 Structures Prohibited from being an STR.
-The following structures are prohibited from being rented out as an STR: campers, RVs, travel trailers, sheds, garages, or any structure not intended for permanent human habitation.
+Any structure not intended for permanent human habitation is prohibited to be rented out as an STR.
+To be considered a structure for permanent human habitation there must be at least one kitchen, which includes a sink, refrigerator, and microwave or oven and one bathroom which includes a sink, toilet, and shower or bathtub.

 Renter Age Requirements.
 The principal renter of a dwelling unit shall be at least twenty-one (21) years of age.